berkes/berkes.github.com/_posts/2005-12-21-druby-on-rails-part-1.md

 title: Druby on Rails part 1
 created: 1135199843
 tags:
-- Drupal Talk
+- drupal talk
-- Ruby
+- ruby
 lang: en
 ---
 So the next issue.
 I cant recall why I numbered my first post as 0, but ill leave it with that.
 True Geeks Start Counting At Zero.